jinsung-kim/jinsung-kim.github.io/about.md

 - [Brave New World](https://jinsung-kim.github.io/Brave-New-World/)
 - [The Stranger](https://jinsung-kim.github.io/The-Stranger/)

-I have another writing project that you can view [here](https://archived-js.web.app/) where I try to make sense of my life.
+I have another writing project that you can view [here](https://archived-js.web.app/) where you can see my inner monologue about my other interests.

 Thanks for stopping by :)